MicrosoftDocs/Advertising-docs/BingAds/transaction-message/push-transaction-message.md

 - Ensure that you have less than five requests queued or being processed.
 Your application should include the logic necessary to stay within the limit.
 If you exceed the limit, the request fails with HTTP status code 429.

-After validating the message, send it to Bing in the body of an HTTPS POST request.
+After validating the message, send it to Microsoft in the body of an HTTPS POST request.
 The URL that you send the request to is:

 `https://hotels.api.bingads.microsoft.com/api/customers/<customerId>/transactions`